Cat

 We

 feed our cats home made cat food for their breakfast and dinner.
+This is much

-This is much better than feeding commercial cat foods.
-Commercial
+better than feeding commercial cat foods.
+Commercial pet foods are made from the

-but animals with paws as well.
-The carcasses are taken to a rendering
+carcasses of not only hoofed animals, but animals with paws as well.
+The carcasses

-plant where they are cut up and cooked - complete with intestines
+are taken to a rendering plant where they are cut up and cooked - complete with

-be cooked out), cancers, fur, etc. Take a good look at your dog's
+be cooked out), cancers, fur, etc. Take a good look at your dog's kibbles and

-articles on commercial pet foods at preciouspets.org
+pet foods at preciouspets.org

 and healthyhappydogs.com.